etcetra7n/cleopatra/README.md

 This is a light-weight backdoor access malware program made for educational purposes only

 A program to execute any command on your PC remotely (PC have to be turned on).
-Even though it is intended malicious computer software, it can have a lot of ethical uses as well.
+Even though it is intended to be a educative malware, it can have a lot of ethical uses as well.
 It can be used to remotely computer your PC and shut it down  on the event of a security threat, or because you forgot to turn it off before leaving your home for a 10 day trip to Europe.
 You